Goodbye Moses.

 Have you read "We need to talk about Kevin" the disengaged American youth who kills several of his high school classmates?

-(BTW The mummification process was meticulously recalled by son, from school history lessons when quizzed by our Guide at the Cairo Museum Wink ).
+(BTW The mummification process was meticulously recalled by son, from school history lessons when quizzed by our Guide at the Cairo Museum :wink: ).

 Did you see the fantastic Egyptian exhibition at The British Museum about 2 years ago called 'Mummy - The Inside Story' where they were explaining aspects of his life and the mummification process etc and part of it was scanning his body section by section like a CAT scan rather than remove him from the sarcophagus.
 They found that a bowl had been stuck to the back of his head, probably by the people who prepared him and who accidently let the resin set with the bowl in place.
-They covered it up with the bandages.
-Laughing
+They covered it up with the bandages. :lol:

 Amazing graphics, one of the best exhibitions I've seen.

-PostPosted: Thu May 15, 2008 9:29 am Reply with quote
+Postby BOF » Thu May 15, 2008 8:29 am

 Oracle - "Serial killers remain detached from this process as they are developing (or failing to) and take more interest in the "killing" process."

-Cool Ah back to hunters again!
-Laughing
+8) Ah back to hunters again! :lol:

 BOF